fusion809/fusion809.github.io-retired/pages/republic-proposal.md

 Attorney-General reform
 =======================
-The AG, and Shadow AG, must have at least an <abbr title="Bachelor of Laws">L.L.B.</a> and not be disqualified from a bar (but not necessarily a member of one) due to misbehaviour.
+The AG, and Shadow AG, must have at least an <abbr title="Bachelor of Laws">L.L.B.</abbr> degree and not be disqualified from any bar association (although, they do not need to be a member of one) due to any misbehaviour.
 By convention the AG and shadow AG are attorneys, but this is not a legal requirement.

 Justices of the High Court
 ===========================
 The AG and Shadow AG should be required to meet and reach a consensus on whom to appoint to the HC as justices, when a new position opens up in the court.
-Why both the AG and Shadow AG have to be involved in this nomination process?
-Because the HC justices are meant to be impartial and well-qualified for the job, so leaving it to just the AG to nominate candidates sounds imprudent, as they will obviously have their own biases, but if the two are forced to reach a consensus they will probably compromise on someone they both agree are impartial and fit for the job.
-They should be required to write a list of at least five candidates per justice position available, which will then be presented to the Parliament to debate on, reach a consensus, or if that is not possible, vote using instant-runoff voting.
+Why do both the AG and Shadow AG have to be involved in this nomination process?
+Because the HC justices are meant to be impartial and well-qualified for the job (having at least an <abbr title="Master of Laws">L.L.M.</abbr> degree and not having been disqualified from any bar association for misconduct), so leaving it to just the AG to nominate candidates sounds imprudent, as they will obviously have their own political biases, but if the two are forced to reach a consensus they will probably compromise on someone they can both agree are impartial and fit for the job.
+They should be required to write a list of at least five candidates per justice position available, which will then be presented to the Parliament to debate on, reach a consensus, or if that is not possible, vote using single transferable voting or instant-runoff voting (if only one justice needs to be selected).

 Other criminal reforms
 ======================